Ursuline Core Curriculum Credit and Transfer Policies

 Students are expected to complete the 100- level, 200-level and 400-level common courses for the Ursuline Core Curriculum, as placement dictates.

-Students who transfer in fewer than 12 credit hours will complete the First Year Seminar.
-Students who transfer in more than 12 semester hours and have earned a B average in 6 semester hours of English composition completed within the last 10 years will complete Identity, Diversity, and Community (UC 201).
+Students who transfer in 24 or fewer credit hours will complete the First Year Seminar (UC 101).
+Students who transfer in more than 24 semester hours will complete Identity, Diversity, and Community (UC 201).

 Courses taken prior to students’ matriculation at Ursuline College may not be used to fulfill common course requirements.

 Once students matriculate at Ursuline College they may not fulfill common course requirements elsewhere by substitution or equivalency.

 Advanced placement courses, alternative credit options (CLEP exams, test-outs, External Learning Assessment, Workplace Training Credit), and independent study activities may not be used to fulfill common course requirements, nor are common courses offered independently.